National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 #### Approach

-Analysis takes place in a specific _Environment._ The first phase is final data _Pre-Processing,_ which overlaps with the previous steps but is more focused on the specific research question within the DUR.
+Analysis takes place in a specific _Environment_.
+The first phase is final data _Pre-Processing_, which overlaps with the previous steps but is more focused on the specific research question within the DUR.
 The analysis itself must take into account issues that make challenging the generation of real-world evidence from the real-world data of the Enclave.
 There are _Recommended Methods_ for addressing those many issues.
 We also address the _External Data Sets_ you might use to supplement the EHR and other patient-specific data in the Enclave.